Mokk1n/Simulation-of-railway-crossing-operation/README.md

 # Simulation-of-railway-crossing-operation

 The task is to create a signaling control system at railroad crossings using smart sensors and design patterns to improve safety on railways.
-The stages of solving the task include:
-1) Analysis of railway safety needs and requirements, as well as analysis of existing signaling systems at railroad crossings.
-2) Designing the system, namely developing the system architecture, including classes of smart sensors, their interconnections, and interaction with other system components.
-3) Developing sensor classes, namely creating software code to implement sensor classes that will collect data on the status of the crossing, sensors, and the environment.
-4)Implementation of design patterns to improve the efficiency and flexibility of the system.
-5) Conducting tests required for traffic safety, namely checking the performance and reliability of the developed system.
-6)Improvement of the system based on the test results, as well as ensuring further support and updating of the system if necessary.
+The stages of solving the task include: Analysis of railway safety needs and requirements, as well as analysis of existing signaling systems at railroad crossings.
+Designing the system, namely developing the system architecture, including classes of smart sensors, their interconnections, and interaction with other system components.
+Developing sensor classes, namely creating software code to implement sensor classes that will collect data on the status of the crossing, sensors, and the environment.
+Implementation of design patterns to improve the efficiency and flexibility of the system.
+Conducting tests required for traffic safety, namely checking the performance and reliability of the developed system.
+Improvement of the system based on the test results, as well as ensuring further support and updating of the system if necessary.

 # Description of instructions for users